Sources include –The Big Book of Kiwi Trivia

 - Cadbury chocolate trivia - It takes 24 hours to make a jaffa and 43 million are produced each year.
 Over one million Roses and Milk Tray assortments can be packed into their boxes in an eight hour shift.
 Every year more than 27 million marshmellow eggs are produced.
 One hundred and thirty thousand litres of milk arrive at the Dunedin Cadbury Factory each day.
 (Source: Visit to Cadbury World in Dunedin - Cadbury World closed forever in 2018).

 - Where can you find New Zealand's biggest ice creams?
-In the running must be the three shops alongside each other in the village of Pokeno in North Waikato (about 45 minutes south of Auckland city and 45 minutes north of Hamilton).
+In the running must be the three shops alongside each other in the village of Pokeno in North Waikato (about 45 minutes south of Auckland city).
 We got our two scoop whoppers (called "Kiddie Cones") from Johnson's Takeaways.
 Next door an eleven scoop mega whopper was $10, if you're looking for something in between Johnson's had a "Massive Seven Scoops" for $6.
 We recommend BYO serviettes, plates and spoons.

 - NZ’s first brewery was set up at Kororareka in 1835.
 These days the top selling beers are Tui, Heineken, Export Gold and Steinlager.